What is Artemis Insight 100?

-Mr Glenn Carp explains the meaning of the artemis and how it is used.
+In the video above, expert laser eye surgeon Mr Glenn Carp explains what the Artemis is and how it is used.

 Our surgeons work with the most advanced and accurate devices to perform every aspect of the Laser Eye Surgery process, from the initial screening to the procedure itself to your aftercare appointments.

 When it comes to pachymetry, measuring the thickness of the eye’s cornea, we turn to the Artemis Insight 100™ VHF digital ultrasound.
 Typically, a clinic will use either the Orbscan or hand-held ultrasound machines to make the measurement.
 However, the Artemis is able to display a superior profile of the depth of your cornea.